-"I think I'll be a writer," I spit out without thinking about if I had ever written anything or if I had liked writing it, and not really meaning it anyway.
+"I think I'll be a writer," I said.

 "It's a hard life.
 You have time.
 You can do anything," said James, smiling, dusting the shoulder of Nathaniel Hawthorne.

 But he didn't believe me, and I never touched it.